spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/installation.md

 #### Validating mime types

-For security purposes, only files that pass [Laravel's `mimes` validation](https://laravel.com/docs/master/validation#rule-mimetypes) with these extensions are allowed by the temporary upload controllers:
+For security purposes, only files that pass [Laravel's `mimes` validation](https://laravel.com/docs/master/validation#rule-mimetypes) with the extensions [mentioned in this class](https://github.com/spatie/laravel-medialibrary-pro/blob/ba6eedd5b2a7f743909b441c0b6fd111d1a73794/src/Support/DefaultAllowedExtensions.php#L5) are allowed by the temporary upload controllers.

-- jpg
-- jpeg
-- png
-- csv
-- xslx
-- doc
-- docx
-- pdf
-- rtf
-- txt

-If you want your components to except other mimetypes, add a key `temporary_uploads_allowed_mimetypes` in the `media-library.php` config file.
+If you want your components to accept other mimetypes, add a key `temporary_uploads_allowed_extensions` in the `media-library.php` config file.

 ```php
 // in config/medialibrary.php